Minimum 2:1 or equivalent in physics, chemistry or a related subject

 - Pulsed plasmas as sources of high energy neutral beams

 - Diamond microhollow cathode plasma sources

-- Professor Nicholas Braithwaite – Department of Physical Sciences
+- Professor Nicholas Braithwaite – School of Physical Sciences

-We welcome enquiries from prospective students in the following areas: Novel diagnostics for low temperature plasmas Interactions of plasmas with biomaterials.
+- Novel diagnostics for low temperature plasmas - Interactions of plasmas with biomaterials.

 Fees and funding

 Please see The Open University website http://www.open.ac.uk/postgraduate/research-degrees/fees-and-funding